Subscribe to updates

 The Director Children Services (DCS) provided the Panel an update on the Ofsted monitoring visit, highlighting positive feedback on investment, management, and social workers.
 Areas for improvement included supervision, care planning, and recording.

 The Head of Service Corporate Parenting provided the Panel with the Corporate Parenting update.
-It was noted that the service needs to create and update the Council's Corporate Parenting Strategy.
+The Panel was advised that at the most recent focused visit from Ofsted, it was noted that the service needs to create and update the Council's Corporate Parenting Strategy.

 The following priorities were highlighted within the previous Corporate Parenting Strategy: